BassT23/Proxmox/README.md

 ```

 # Usage:
- - If you want to run the updater globally for all nodes/lxc/vm only run `update`
+ - If you want to run the updater globally for all managed nodes/lxc/vm and External targets run `update`
  - If you want to update only one specific lxc/vm run `update <ID>`

 ##